openfaas/cron-connector/README.md

-ser# A Cron Connector for OpenFaaS
+# A Cron Connector for OpenFaaS

 This is a cron event connector for OpenFaaS.
 This was built to provide a timer interface to trigger OpenFaaS functions.